soumya997/Music-Generation-Using-Deep-Learning/README.md

 - **Matplotlib,Seaborn, Plotly, Bokeh** - Visualization purpose
 - **json,os** -utility packages

-<font color="red" size=3>Please star this repo if you like it.
-It motivates me to produce more quality content :)</font>
+**Please star this repo if you like it.
+It motivates me to produce more quality content :)**